From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

-Dedicated to enhancing public knowledge and understanding of the history and cultural heritage of Vietnamese women among the nation’s 54 ethnic communities, this museum opened to the public in 1995.
+Dedicated to enhancing public knowledge and understanding of Vietnamese women’s history and cultural heritage among the nation’s 54 ethnic communities, this museum opened to the public in 1995.
 The museum sheds light on the roles and contributions of Vietnamese women in the historical and cultural development of Vietnam.
 It consists of three permanent exhibitions: Women in Family, Women in History and Women’s Fashion.

 4. Tunnels of Củ Chi – Củ Chi/ Ho Chi Minh:

-One of the testimonies on the gruesomeness of the Vietnam War is the network of tunnels underlying much of Vietnam These tunnels were not only used as hiding spots by the Viet Cong soldiers, but were also means to communications, supply routes, hospitals, food and weapons.
+One of the testimonies of the gruesomeness of the Vietnam War is the network of tunnels underlying much of Vietnam These tunnels were not only used as hiding spots by the Viet Cong soldiers but were also means of communications, supply routes, hospitals, food and weapons.
 The tunnels also served as living quarters for the North Vietnamese fighters.

 This part of the tunnels is open today to allow you to experience what it was like back then.
 You can walk through a certain portion of the tunnels that were made wider and taller to accommodate tourists.
 In addition to the underground tunnels, above there are several attractions such as souvenir-selling stalls, monkeys and a shooting range.